vmenger/deduce/docs/source/tutorial.md

 )
 ```

 Note that by default, processors are applied in the order they are added to the pipeline.
-To prevent a new annotator being added after the redactor (meaning the annotations would not be redacted in the text), use the `position` keyword of the `add_processor` method, as in the example above.
+To prevent a new annotator being added after the `post_processing` group (meaning the annotations would not be redacted in the text), use the `position` keyword of the `add_processor` method, as in the example above.

 #### Changing tokenizer